sabinagio/HIA/ReadME.md

 ### Response Quality agent
 (currently removed as it removed relevant information from previous responses, needs to be used as an add-on)
 - Checks the response of the previous agents to see if it adheres to the guidelines provided by the Red Cross (`data/comms.json`)

+# Limitations
+Due to time constraints during the hackathon, the following items were not addressed:
+- Incorporating previous questions and answers into the next response, i.e. continuity
+- Fixing the response quality node to not alter previous response nodes.

 # Deployment